 • additional cellular nutrition (vitamins, amino acids, minerals).

-In the prevention of drug-induced hepatitisit is important to monitor the liver during the therapy.
-For this, the level of liver enzymes is monitored weekly.
-After discharge, enzyme control must be performed every month.
+In the prevention of drug-induced hepatitis it is veryIt is important to monitor the liver condition during the therapy.
+For this purpose, liver enzyme levels are monitored weekly.
+After discharge, enzyme monitoring should be performed monthly.

 Comments